MateeDevs/MateeStarter/README.md

-If you choose not to share view models neither UI, you can go ahead and delete `samplesharedviewmodels` and `samplecomposemultiplatform` modules in both `shared` and `android` and create own repositories, use cases, sources, ... according to what you find in the `:shared:sample` module and UI and view models according to `:android:sample`.
+If you choose not to share view models neither UI, you can go ahead and delete `samplesharedviewmodels` and `samplecomposemultiplatform` modules in both `shared` and `android` and `samplecomposenavigation` only in `shared` and create own repositories, use cases, sources, ... according to what you find in the `:shared:sample` module and UI and view models according to `:android:sample`.
 You can also remove compose multiplatform plugin from `libs.versions.toml`.

 ### Native UI and shared view models

-If you choose to share view models, but use native UI, you can delete the `samplecomposemultiplatform` module in both `shared`and `android`.
+If you choose to share view models, but use native UI, you can delete the `samplecomposemultiplatform` module in both `shared`and `android` and `samplecomposenavigation` only in `shared`.
 You can also remove compose multiplatform plugin from `libs.versions.toml`.
 Refactor base classes that you will need: move `samplesharedviewmodel/base` files in `:shared:samplesharedviewmodel` to the `:shared:base` module (from `commonMain` as well as `iosMain` and `androidMain`) to have base classes you can extend.
 Also in iOS project move `SampleSharedViewModel/Toolkit` to `UIToolkit`.
-Then you can write your shared view models in the same way as the `SampleSharedViewModel` is written and used ( especially check the usage on iOS with helpful extension methods).
+Then you can write your shared view models in the same way as the `SampleSharedViewModel` is written and used (especially check the usage on iOS with helpful extension methods).

 If you do not want to use shared view models inside SwiftUI views, you can remove the `expect` from `BaseScopedViewModel` (and the `actual` class), the whole `BaseIntentViewModel` interface and the whole `SwiftViewModelCoroutines`, to simplify the base view model.

 ### Shared UI and view models